Scots Law LLB

 Law National Admissions Test (LNAT)

-Law National Admissions Test (LNAT): Applicants to all LLB degrees ( apart from those applying for the fast track M115) are required to take the LNAT test by 20 January 2017.
-The LNAT is run by a consortium of UK universities and comprises a two-hour on-screen test made up of multiple choice (80 minutes) and essay questions (40 minutes).
+Law National Admissions Test (LNAT): Applicants to all LLB degrees ( apart from those applying for the fast track M115) are required to take the LNAT All applicants to LLB degrees are required to take the Law National Admissions Test by 20 January 2019.
+The LNAT is run by a consortium of UK universities and comprises an on-screen test (80 minutes) and essay questions (40 minutes).
 It is designed to assess verbal reasoning skills and command of written English.
-The test can be taken by applicants at centres throughout the UK and overseas.
+Offers will be made based on academic requirements having been met, or where there is the potential for them to be met, AND the LNAT score.
 Information on how to sit the test can be found at: www.lnat.ac.uk.

 Please note: all A-Level, International Baccalaureate, and other EU entry requirements must be achieved in first sitting.